line/line-bot-sdk-ruby/README.md

 See https://semver.org/

 ### v1 and v2
-v1 and v2 are completely different implementations, v1 is all deprecated and will be removed in the future.
+v1 and v2 are completely different implementations.
 Migration to v2 is strongly recommended.
 Please refer to [Migration guide](migration_of_v1_to_v2_guide.md) for migration procedure.

 ## Media